 We decided to review the animal protein sources available in Table 2: 10 dogs ate pork, 8 dogs ate lamb, 1 dog ate beef, 1 dog’s protein was unknown, 1 dog ate venison, 1 ate turkey, 1 ate salmon, 1 dog had a regional red variety, and 2 ate chicken.
 2 of the dogs were on rotated diets, which explains why the total is 26 instead of 24.

 We agree that pork, venison and salmon are relatively new proteins introduced to commercial canine diets.
 However, we do not consider them to be “exotic”.
 Furthermore, all 24 dogs were diagnosed with DCM, including those eating chicken and beef.
-None of the dogs was eating rabbit.
+None of the dogs were eating rabbit.
 The connection between lamb and lower taurine concentrations in the blood of certain breeds like golden retrievers was established over a decade ago.

 Even though this group of researchers acknowledges prior research, lack of knowledge, the complexity of food interaction, that processing and heat can affect amino acids, that bioavailability varies between animal muscle proteins, that taurine deficiency may be related to cardiotoxic ingredients in the diet, and a host of other potential causes, they remain sharply focused on what they have coined as “BEG” diets.